Katie Taylor: Taylor vs. Bustos

+Title defences

+After defeating Bustos, Taylor made three more successful defences of her titles in 2018, taking her record to 12-0.
+She started with a dominant win over Kimberly Connor via third-round TKO in July.
+After that she defeated former WBO female featherweight champion Cindy Serrano by UD in October; To close out 2018 Taylor faced 22-0 WBC female super-featherweight champion Eva Wahlström in December at Madison Square Garden on the undercard of Canelo Álvarez vs. Rocky Fielding.
+Taylor won 100-90 on all three judges scorecards.
+After the fight Taylor was asked who she might want to fight next; she named Delfine Persoon, Rose Volante and Amanda Serrano.

+Unified champion

 Taylor vs. Volante

 Taylor's first fight of 2019 was another unification bout, facing WBO female lightweight champion Rose Volante on 15 March at the Liacouras Center in Philadelphia, Pennsylvania.
 Taylor started the fight strong, using her combination punching and movement to take control, dropping Volante to the canvas with a right hand in the opening round.
 The second round saw Taylor stay behind the jab, keeping her opponent at range as Volante attempted to close the distance and fight at close quarters.
 Volante switched tactics in the third round, staying in the centre of the ring and waiting for Taylor to press the action.
 Taylor obliged, but the Irish champion's footwork allowed her to get in-and-out before Volante could land any meaningful punches.
 After much of the same in the fourth, Taylor began to pile on the pressure in the fifth, switching her attacks from head to body to find an opening with a powerful body shot to hurt Volante.
 Round six saw Taylor pierce the guard of Volante with straight punches, leaving her opponent with a bloodied nose.
 Volante had moments of success in the seventh round with heavy punches to the body of Taylor, before the Irish woman resumed her attacks to regain control.
 Taylor continued her success in the eighth, landing an overhand right followed by a rapid six-punch combination.
 After Volante was on the receiving end of a flurry of punches, and with a cut over her nose which appeared to be the result of a clash of heads, referee Benjy Esteves stepped in and called a halt to the contest to hand Taylor a ninth-round TKO victory and her third world title.

 In the post-fight interview, Taylor declared her intentions of becoming the undisputed female lightweight champion, saying; "Now we can start talking about that fight, Persoon.
 That name's been coming up over the last two years.
 I've got the three belts, she's got the WBC belt, so we have to get that fight on next."